![]() |

 Quizzes and exam(s) cover all material from assigned readings, lectures (including posted notes), homework, and projects.
 Some exam material may be present in only one of these sources.

-Bring several sheets of blank paper, pencils, eraser, calculator (sorry, no phones), colored pencils or pens, and one page of hand-written notes (both sides ok).
+Bring pencils, eraser, calculator (sorry, no phones), colored pencils or pens, and one page of hand-written notes (both sides ok).
 No need to include specific device, material, or process data such as capacitance/area or resistivity; they will be provided to you on the exam if needed.

 Notify the instructor of clear and significant grading errors within a week of being returned.
 Due to the inherent subjectiveness of grading and to be fair to all students, only truly significant mis-grades will result in a grade change.
 Submit to the instructor: 1) a short description of the suspected grading error, 2) the following statement on your regrade request with your signature immediately below it: "I certify that I have not altered this work in any way after it was returned to me.
 I understand that such altering would constitute a violation of the Code of Academic Conduct."
-To be fair to other students, detailed regrading requests will result in a re-examination of the entire work and may result in a decrease in the total score.
-Note that to discourage falsified regrading, some number of all graded assignments/labs/exams will be photocopied before being returned to students.
+Note that to discourage falsified regrading, some number of all graded assignments/labs/exams will be photocopied after the initial grading.

 Unless stated otherwise, all work must be done individually—meaning done entirely by the student whose name is on the work.
 At the same time, discussing appropriate high-level concepts with other students are important steps in the learning process and are strongly encouraged.